 Ea games stock

-In the last couple of weeks, we’ve been posting what seems like an endless list of bad news from gaming companies insofar as their performance in 2018.
-From Activision-Blizzard and EA to Square-Enix and Take-Two, these companies have taken major stock hits after their results, even good results, are posted – in some cases, even before.
 In fact, GIbiz just penned a piece summing up the state of the industry and seeking a reason behind the tumble.
 Fortnite, Rob Fahey writes, might account for some of the financial results at studios that are not Epic Games, but certainly not all (he even points out that investors had the same panic about World of Warcraft once, but that in end, “WoW’s success grew the industry rather than eating everyone else’s lunch, and Fortnite is likely to do much the same”).
 It doesn’t account for the stock drops for platforms like Sony and Nintendo, though, where Fortnite is actually being played.
-Let’s be blunt: … [Read more...] about Leaderboard: Are you concerned about the health of the games market right now?
+Let’s be blunt: Fahey argues there’s a “certain derangement around games as a sector, which vastly magnifies risk and overreacts to bad news,” irrespective of ebbs and flows in the market beyond games. … [Read more...] about Leaderboard: Are you concerned about the health of the games market right now?